AMSCA provides two annual scholarships:

 - The Nanny Ruddy Evans Endowment

-The RAMSCA Endowment for Scholarly Activity was established to support clinical research and or special projects undertaken by active duty, USAR, ARNG, and retired or former Specialist Corps (SP) officers at the RAMSCA general meeting in 2001.
+The AMSCA Endowment for Scholarly Activity was established to support clinical research and or special projects undertaken by active duty, USAR, ARNG, and retired or former Specialist Corps (SP) officers at the AMSCA general meeting in 2001.